port-labs/port-sender/README.md

 Port is the Developer Platform meant to supercharge your DevOps and Developers, and allow you to regain control of your environment.

-This action will allow you to send reports and reminders automatically on a daily basis regarding initiatives you are trying to drive in your organization.
+This action will allow you to send reports and reminders automatically on a daily/weekly/monthly basis regarding initiatives you are trying to drive in your organization.

 ![Scorecard Report](docs/assets/scorecard-report.png)